 1. Pro: Embracing your identity

-I use the phrase “embracing your identity”all the time because I think it is a very life-changing thing to do.
+I use the phrase “embracing your identity” all the time because I think it is a very life-changing thing to do.
 When you finally embrace your attractions or feelings; you live your true self and be unapologetically you.
 It might sound cheesy, but it’s awesome.
 Take my word for it.

 2. Con: Fear of being ridiculed

 The LGBTQIA+ Community needs allies for support because, by some people, we are still looked upon as sinful, weird, or just different.
-In a society where people just want to be “normal,” certain things put you at risk for being ridiculed.
-Examples includes: walking around in clothes that express your identity, showing affection in a queer relationship in public, and practicing allyship in the wrong spaces.
-I’m not suggesting you don’t do these first two things; actually I promote it.
+In a society where people just want to be “normal,” certain things put you at risk of being ridiculed.
+Examples include: walking around in clothes that express your identity, showing affection in a queer relationship in public, and practicing allyship in the wrong spaces.
+I’m not suggesting you don’t do these first two things; actually, I promote it.
 However, a con of being out and proud is being treated differently or sometimes risking your safety when doing these things.
 I suggest making sure that you are in safe spaces before choosing to do these things.

 3. Pro: Finding community

 A big advantage to being out and proud is finding a community of people who identify the same way or exist within the same community.
 This can make for a great support system of people to help with the struggles you may face with being out, but can similarly be a place where you don’t have to worry about them.
 While you certainly don’t have to even identify within the LGBTQIA+ Community to be part of a group of people who do, if you do identify, it’s a great group of people to surround yourself with.